-However, almost everyone thinks that AI and ML are only for big companies with experts and large pools of capital.
+However, almost everyone thinks that AI and ML are only for big companies with tech experts and large pools of capital.
 Nothing can be farther away from the truth.
 FinTech companies large and small are using these technologies, paired up with powerful apps, for all sorts of purposes.

 We’ve already discussed the differences between AI and ML, and also some of the uses of ML.
-In this post we discuss some of the most important ways in which FinTech companies are using AI and ML.
+In this post, we discuss some of the most important ways in which FinTech companies are using AI and ML.
 Hopefully, you can get some inspiration from them for your business.

 Improved Financial Decision Making